XuLiWu/aesthetics_assessment_using_graphs/readme.md

 - extract feature-graphs from AVA images using Inception-Resnet-V2 and 8 augmentations (4 corner crops + flip)
 - train the 6 baseline networks as mentioned in Table 2 of the paper.
 - plot PLCC, SRCC, Accuracy, Balanced Accuracy, MSE Loss, Confusion Matrix, Mean Opinion Score.
-- given an input image and a trained model, predict the score.
+- given an input image/ a set of images and a trained model ([pre-trained weights](https://drive.google.com/drive/folders/10kxMM7etoszz4LxLGczdmqsZORSy1OyV?usp=sharing)), predict the score.

 ### Environment
 - Ubuntu 18.04